argymats/MemeGen/README.md

 Simple Meme Generator

-Write the top and bottom text
+Fistly, write the top and bottom text

 Then load the desired image